 Cooper Landing stretches several miles along the Sterling Highway, which connects the Kenai Peninsula with Anchorage and destinations further north.
 Originally inhabited by gold prospectors in the mid- to late 1800s, these days the community is best known for sport fishing.

 Things to do

-that can be reserved in advance.
+After a day on the water or the trails, visitors can return to Cooper Landing for a wide range of lodging, restaurants, and other visitor services.
+Overnight options include several lodges, bed & breakfasts, cabins, and a few nearby RV parks and campgrounds, including the popular Russian River Campground with over 80 sites.
+Also scattered in the Chugach National Forest that surrounds Cooper Landing are numerous Forest Service cabins that can be reserved in advance.
 Many require float plane transport that can be arranged with charter air service operators in Cooper Landing.
 Others, most notably on the Resurrection Pass Trail and the Russian Lakes Trail, can be reached on foot.